 Using technology to artificially model the human body, a team of researchers hopes to make both human and animal testing obsolete.

 Before new drugs therapies are approved for the general market, they are first subject to rigorous testing.
-Depending on the type of pharmaceutical, product or treatment, clinical trials usually involve testing on animals, humans, or both.
+Depending on the type of pharmaceutical, product or treatment, clinical trials usually involve animal testing, human testing, or both.
 The testing stage, therefore, has the potential to raise ethical issues regarding animals, and can also raise legal issues regarding human consent.

 Despite high-profile ethical debates on the subject, clinical trial procedures often rely on animal testing to reduce the legal complications and strict controls associated with securing and demonstrating human consent.